Workspace location

 To transfer specific items like Projects, Scripts, or Preferences, use DBeaver's export and import functionality.

-For detailed steps, see:
+For detailed steps on exporting and importing, see:

 Git integration¶